JujuAdams/Scribble/9.0/setting-up.md

 ## How do I use spritefonts?

 Spritefonts work similarly to standard fonts and they are interchangeable when drawing text.
 They do, however, require that you use [`font_add_sprite`](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Fonts/font_add_sprite.htm) or [`font_add_sprite_ext`](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Fonts/font_add_sprite.htm) to define the spritefont before using them with Scribble.
 The name of the spritefont in Scribble is the same as the name of the sprite asset.

-## How do I use MSDF fonts?

-[MSDF fonts](msdf-fonts) are an alternate way to draw text in a way that improves how text looks when it's scaled.
-This not only reduces texture page usage but it's very helpful when drawing text on mobile devices.
-Scribble's implementation of MSDF fonts also supports borders and drop shadows.
-MSDF fonts are useful but relatively complex; please read the dedicated [MSDF font page](msdf-fonts) for more information.